10 Reasons Why Arts in Education Is so Important for Kids

 There’s no doubt that the arts are fun for kids.
 Diving into those finger paints and making a beautiful picture to hang on the fridge is awesome.
 Acting in a play is exhilarating.
 But the arts also help kids develop on many fundamental levels.

-Here are the top 10 ways that the arts help kids learn and grow:
+Here are the top ten ways that the arts help kids learn and develop important characteristics they will need as adults:

 3. Motor Skills.
 This applies mostly to younger kids who do art or play an instrument.
 Simple things like holding a paintbrush and scribbling with a crayon are an important element to developing a child’s fine motor skills.
 According to the National Institutes of Health, developmental milestones around age three should include drawing a circle and beginning to use safety scissors.
 Around age four, children may be able to draw a square and begin cutting straight lines with scissors.